nathancoliver/Bulk_Heat_Pump_Furnace_Simulations/README.md

 ## County-Based Map of Electrical Grid Subregion ##

 The map shown below on the left is the grid subregion map created by the US EPA.
 Each region of the grid has a different mix of fuels, with some using more energy from renewable sources, such as wind and solar, whereas other regions use more fossil fuels.
 The data collected in the 03_assigning_subgrid_for_each_county.py helped to create a map showing the different grid subregions at the county level, which when compared to the US EPA created map, shows a close match.
 ![grid_subregion_map](/images/grid_subregion_map_comparison.JPG)

+## Electricity and Natural Gas Prices ##

+State-level electricity and natural gas residential prices were used to calculate the energy costs of operating ASHPs, air conditioning units and natural gas furnaces.
+The electricity and natural gas residential prices for each state were collected from the USEIA website.
+County-level prices were not readily available, so state-level prices were used instead.

+### US State Electricity and Natural Gas Prices ###
 ![elec_prices](/images/state_maps_Page_1.jpg)
 ![np_prices](/images/state_maps_Page_2.jpg)

+### Comparison of Electricity and Natural Gas Prices ###
 ![elec_ng_ratio](/images/state_maps_Page_3.jpg)